Queueing Network Controls via Deep Reinforcement Learning: Conclusion

 Our numerical experiments demonstrated that Algorithm~\ref{alg1amp} applied for the criss-cross network control optimization can obtain policies with long-run average performance within $1\%$ from the optimal.
 For large-size networks PPO Algorithm~\ref{alg2} produced effective control policies that either outperform or perform as well as the current alternatives.
 For an extended six-class queueing network, PPO policies outperform the robust fluid policies on average by $10\%$.
-The algorithms can be applied for a wide class of processing networks control problems as described in \cite{DaiHarr2020}.
+The algorithm can be applied for a processing network control problem if the processing network admits a uniformization representation under any feasible control policy.
+A wide class of such processing networks described in \cite{DaiHarr2020}.
 As an example, we provide the numerical experiment for the N-model network.
+Although this paper considered only queueing networks with preemptive service, the proposed algorithm can also be applied for queueing networks with non-preemptive service policies.
+Two modifications to the MDP formulation in Section \ref{sec:MQN} are required if a queueing network operates under non-preemptive service policies.
+First, a service status of each server should be included into the system state representation along with the jobcount vector.
+Second, at each decision time a set of feasible actions should be restricted based on each server status.

+Several research questions should be pursued in future studies.
+First, future research could examine the necessity of $\V$-uniform ergodicity assumption in Theorem \ref{thm:main}, and whether this assumption can be replaced by $\V$-ergodicity.
+Second, one of the key components of our PPO algorithm for MQNs is the proposed PR expert policy.
+Further research is needed to design an algorithm that does not require the knowledge of a stable expert policy.
+Third, our numerical experiments show that the variance reduction techniques are important for a good performance of the algorithm.
+Future investigations are desirable to develop more sample efficient simulation methods, potentially, incorporating problem structure knowledge.

 Complexity of the queueing control optimization problems highly depends not only on the network topology, but on the traffic intensity.
 As the network traffic intensity increases the long-term effects of the actions become less predictable that presents a challenge for any reinforcement learning algorithm.
 We believe that multiclass queueing networks should serve as useful benchmarks for testing reinforcement learning methods.